 The Ultimate And Definitive Bucket List For Everyone In Minnesota

-If you’re looking for places to go in Minnesota, the best way to start is with a bucket list of MN’s most popular and beautiful attractions.
+If you're looking for places to go in Minnesota, the best way to start is with a Minnesota bucket list of some of the state's most popular and beautiful attractions.
 And if you live here long enough, these 31 places will be just the tip of the iceberg.
 From waterfalls to historic houses, here are the places that nobody can afford to miss in Minnesota.
-Let’s get exploring!
+Let's explore!

 The most visited historic home in Minnesota, Glensheen Mansion sits on gorgeous Lake Superior, surrounded by amazing gardens.
 Though it may be beautiful, it has a dark past; the home was the site of double homicide in 1977.